codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 1. To view all the application's tabs, including the Current State, Configuration, and others, click the link to **Full View** at the top of the deployment view.

 ### Manage applications in Products
-Manage applications from within Products through the application's context menu, including manual sync, refresh, and other options.
+Manage applications grouped within a Product through the application's context menu, that includes manual sync, refresh, and other options.

 1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
 1. Select the Product with the application for which to take action.